tracim/tracim/backend/doc/setting.md

     session.timeout = 604800
     session.cookie_on_exception = True

-for other beaker backend, read [beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information.
+for other beaker backends, read [beaker documentation](https://beaker.readthedocs.io/en/latest/configuration.html) for more information.

-#### Upkeep file back-end
+#### File back-end upkeep

 When this back-end is used, the session's file are [not deleted automatically](https://beaker.readthedocs.io/en/latest/sessions.html#removing-expired-old-sessions).
  To avoid keeping expired session files you should run :